-Actually, it’s not all that challenging.
+In truth, cooking a bird whole on the grill not all that challenging.
 Yes, the breasts, thighs and drumsticks often require different cooking times, but the trick is to use indirect heat so the bird cooks evenly throughout.
+Here are five of our favorite ways to tame your bird on an open flame.

 |The basic bird